Study and Examination Rules

 (1) The Dean may, at the student’s justified request, interrupt his or her studies, even repeatedly.
 The student is required to apply for an interruption immediately after the reasons for the interruption of studies have arisen.
 During the time of the interruption of studies, the person is not a student.

-(2) The Dean always interrupts the student’s studies based on his or her request, even repeatedly, in connection with pregnancy, childbirth or parenthood, for the entire recognized period of parenthood.
+(2) The Dean always interrupts the student’s studies based on his or her request, even repeatedly, in connection with pregnancy, childbirth or parenthood, for the entire recognised period of parenthood.
 Interruption of studies, for this reason, shall not be counted into the total duration of the interruption of studies under paragraphs 5 and 6.

-(3) The Dean shall grant the application if the person in the recognized parenthood period asks for re-enrollment for studies before the period of interruption of his or her studies expires.
+(3) The Dean shall grant the application if the person in the recognised parenthood period asks for re-enrollment for studies before the period of interruption of his or her studies expires.
 If the re-enrollment date is not the first day of the semester, the student is not entitled to enrol for semester subjects in this semester.

 (4) The end of the interruption of studies is always aligned with the end of the semester.
 In the Doctoral degree program, the Dean may, in justified cases, set the end of the interruption of studies differently.